 - Integrate theory and research into advanced clinical practice.

-Students in the Clinical Research Emphasis Area can elect to do a 6 credit hour thesis or a 3 credit hour capstone project plus one additional elective.
-However, the thesis option is strongly recommended.
+Students in the Clinical Research Emphasis can elect to do a 6 credit hour Research and Thesis, a 3 credit hour Capstone Project, or No-Thesis.

 “Information is as critical to the provision of safe health care – care that is free from errors of both commission and omission – as it is to the safe operation of an aircraft.”